asyncapi/learning-paths/100-level-AsyncAPI-Intro/intro.md

 The clock strikes 6 a.m. on a Monday, and the gentle notes of Lofi music gently rouse her from slumber.

-After getting herself ready and brewing a cup of coffee, Eve casts a quick glance at the clock, only to realize that she's running behind schedule for her first work meeting with Adeo.
-Adeo happens to be one of the dedicated users of AsyncAPI, the organization where Eve acts as an open-source contributor!
+After getting herself ready and brewing a cup of coffee, Eve casts a quick glance at the clock, only to realize that she's running behind schedule for her first work meeting with Guild.
+Guild happens to be one of the dedicated users of AsyncAPI, the organization where Eve acts as an open-source contributor!

 ### What is AsyncAPI?
 AsyncAPI offers a standardized approach for describing asynchronous APIs and message-driven systems through YAML or JSON formats.
 The AsyncAPI specification makes it easier to work with diverse messaging protocols, message structures, and event-driven architectures.